IRMACON2024 Schedule

 Day 3 Friday June 14, 2024

-Friday morning IRMACON sessions are presented by SFS in Salon A
+Friday morning IRMACON sessions are held in Salon A

 9:00 AM Welcome to Day Two of IRMACON!